 University and Community Service

-Faculty Senate, University of Louisville, 2013-Present
+Faculty Senate, 2013-Present

 Faculty Excellence Committee, 2012-Present

 Faculty Recruitment Commiteee, 2014-Present; 2009-12